reenaandroiddev/spacexrocketlaunch/README.md

 1. Displaying welcome dialog for first time user
 2. Display list of active rockets after first launch
 3. Each rocket has
-		Name
+		Name,
-		Country
+		Country,
-		Engine Count
+		Engine Count,
 		Flicker Image

-4. Has pull to refresh to refresh data
+4. Has pull to refresh feature to refresh data
 5. All information has been cached using room for future use